 ANNOUNCED AS TEMPORARYNo

 On March 8, 2018 President Trump signed an order providing for the imposition of 25% tariffs on imports of steel from countries other than Canada and Mexico (pending renegotiation of NAFTA).
 The action was taken in the name of national security, although the president claimed in his remarks that the imports in question had been dumped and also alluded to the "Buy American" principle.
 The restrictions will take effect on March 23, 2018.
 He also stated that the order provided a means for the removal of barriers for countries that reached agreements with the United States, directing U.S. Trade Representative Lightizer to lead these negotiations.
 The president implied that the negotiations might deal not just with trade issues, but also defense spending.
-It is unclear which countries may respond to this announcement by entering into such negotiations, and which may respond by imposing retaliatory measures on imports from the United States (with or without first bringing a formal complaints to the WTO).
+It is unclear which countries may respond to this announcement by entering into such negotiations, and which may respond by imposing retaliatory measures on imports from the United States (with or without first bringing a formal complaint to the WTO).

 The substance of the order is as follows:

 On March 22, 2018 President Trump temporarily suspended additional tariffs on steel and aluminum products with respect to imports from the 28 member countries of the European Union as well as Argentina, Australia, Brazil, Canada, Mexico, and Korea.
 The tariffs took effect on March 23 with respect to shipments from all other countries.